 Containing more than 6,000 square kilometers of primary rainforest, rock formations rising up to 1,300 meters in height, waterfalls and countless caves, the Kanuku Mountains region in the south of the country represents a unique area, most of which is largely unexplored.

-The wildlife extends from the goliath bird spider, arapaima fish, oilbird, and harpy eagle through to the jaguar and giant anteater.
-It is difficult to imagine a more impressive variety.
+The impressive array of wildlife extends from the goliath bird spider, arapaima fish, giant river otter, oilbird, and harpy eagle through to the jaguar and giant anteater.
 In 2011, the Kanuku Mountains were declared a protected area.

 As pressure on surrounding natural areas increases, so does the importance of protecting the Kanuku Mountains as a refuge for rare and endangered species.